Teacher Start Page

 4:50 minute video about the Quizzes (Direct link to the video)

-Recently revised ISTE Standards for Students have been released (June 2016) and we have revised the standards listed on the Quest pages accordingly.
+Recently 2016 ISTE Standards for Students (and MITECS) are listed on the Quest pages accordingly.

 Registration: As you register or re-register each year you will want to save the new password provided to access the Moodle course that contains additional teacher information (badges, awards, syllabus, and other helpful documentation) .